okroshan4u/Python/string.md

-In python we represent string with '',"", """ """ that is with single quotation , double quotation and triple quotatio
+In python we represent string with '',"", """ """ that is with single quotation , double quotation and triple quotation

 >>> name = 'Roshan Kumar Ram'
 >>> name